 Jack - An large knife-wielding psycho who shows up in certain occasions (usually as a mid-boss).
 Wielding a seemingly-infinite amount of knives, he either performs a series of jabs with his knife or throws his knife at players.
 Names: Jack, Beano, and Soya.

 Big Ben - A fat man wearing suspenders and a baseball cap, who appear in certain occasions (usually as a mid-boss).
-Along with using his girth to attack you (by jumping on you) and other standard attacks, he also has the ability to run across the screen while breathing fire.
+Along with using his girth to attack the player character (by jumping on them) and other standard attacks, he also has the ability to run across the screen while breathing fire.
 Names: Big-Ben, Big-Go, Heart, Anry, Balloon, Bongo, Gourmand, Golba, Buffet, Dante, and Titan.

 Kickboxer - A traditional Muay Thai warrior who appears in later levels and has a variety of kick attacks (including a powerful grab combo).
 Names: Raven, Eagle, Ibis, Condor, Galuda, Sparrow, Falcon, Bantam, Pheasant, Thrush, Raptor, and Phoenix.

 Vehelits - Mid-boss of the haunted house portion of Round 3, Vehelits is an alien-like creature that floats around (attached to the back wall) and flings itself toward players (damaging them).

 At the end of each level, players must fight one or more bosses to continue to the next level.
 At later levels, some bosses re-appear as mid-bosses.